PrEP Facts: Who can take PrEP?

 Have you used post-exposure prophylaxis (PEP) more than once in the past year?

 If you answered yes to any of these questions, PrEP is one of many ways you can lower your chance of HIV infection.

 Can I take PrEP if I’m pregnant or breastfeeding?

 Studies of Truvada in pregnant or breastfeeding women did not see increases in birth defects, growth problems, pre-term birth, or miscarriage.
-Much less is known about how Descovy affects a developing fetus or nursing infant.
+Much less is known about how Descovy and cabotegravir (the medication in Apretude) affects a developing fetus or nursing infant.

 Also, if the partner living with HIV has a stable undetectable viral load, then PrEP may not be necessary.
 Again, discuss this with your health care provider before embarking on your conception journey.

 PrEP does not have an age restriction, but it does have a weight restriction: Both Truvada and Descovy can be used by anyone who weighs at least 77 pounds.
 People as young as 15 have been included in PrEP studies.